Silent films with live accompaniment

 • if the revenues cannot be established;

-• charity events where the profit goes to the needy.
+• charity events where the profits go to the needy.